HomeSpan/HomeSpan/docs/UserGuide.md

 * Unpair the device from Apple HomeKit
 * Perform a Factory Reset

-This guide does not cover the specific operation of any appliances being controlled by a HomeSpan device, such a light, fan, window shade, etc.
+This guide does not cover the specific operation of any appliances being controlled by a HomeSpan device, such a light, fan, window shade, etc.  This document is also available as a [PDF file](HomeSpan User Guide.pdf) formatted to be printed as a double-sided booklet.

 ## Getting Started